 Participants and Procedure

-We recruited 1010 participants for Study 3 through Amazon’s Mechanical Turk (500 male, 501 female, 7 other/prefer not to say; mean age2 = 36.82, SD = 11.98).
+We recruited 1,010 participants for Study 3 through Amazon’s Mechanical Turk (500 male, 501 female, 7 other/prefer not to say; mean age = 36.82, SD = 11.98) 2.
 Participants watched the video manipulation, then completed (in random order) the Support for Inequality Scale from Study 2, a measure of support for meritocracy (Horberg, 2010), and a measure of contextual and dispositional explanations for inequality (Kraus, Piff, & Keltner, 2009).
 After this, participants completed the measure of support for redistribution, the free will scale from Study 2, the attention check, and the demographic form.

 Materials

 Manipulation.
-Participants were randomly assigned to watch one of two videos.
+Participants were randomly assigned to watch one of two videos, both of which were developed for the purposes of this study.
 The Anti Free Will video (n = 524) argued against the existence of free will and described a psychology experiment which found that unconscious brain activity can predict the onset of hand movements prior to conscious awareness of intention to perform these movements (see Libet, 1985).
 The Pro Free Will video (n = 486) argued that free will exists and described an ostensibly real psychology experiment which found that conscious intention to make a hand movement always occurs before any unconscious brain activity related to the movement.
-Both videos were around 3 minutes in length and were matched as closely as possible in style and content.
+Both videos were around three minutes in length and were matched as closely as possible in style and content.

-Attention check.
-Participants were asked to recall the main argument made in the video from a list of several possible options: “people do have free will”, “people do not have free will”, “global warming is occurring”, global warming is not occurring”, “the earth is the center of the universe”, and “the earth is not the center of the universe”.
-Participants in the Anti free will condition (20%) were significantly more likely to fail the attention check than those in the pro-free will condition (14%), χ 2(1, N = 1010) = 4.87, p = .027.
-Because attrition differed across conditions, we conducted all statistical tests twice, once using all participants and once using only those who passed the attention check.
+Attention Check.
+Participants were asked to recall the main argument made in the video from a list of several possible options: “people do have free will”, “people do not have free will”, “global warming is occurring”, “global warming is not occurring”, “the earth is the center of the universe”, and “the earth is not the center of the universe”.
+While most participants passed the manipulation check, participants in the Anti Free Will condition (20%) were significantly more likely to fail than those in the Pro Free Will condition (14%), χ 2(1, N = 1,010) = 4.87, p = .027.
+To address differential attrition rates across conditions, we conducted all statistical tests twice, once using all participants (n = ?) and once using only those who passed the attention check (n = ?).
 There were no instances where the statistical significance of a test changed depending on whether inattentive participants were excluded.
 Because effect sizes were generally smaller when inattentive participants were included, we report these analyses to present a conservative picture of our results.

 Support for Meritocracy.
-Participants completed the Support for Meritocracy scale (Horberg, 2010), a 5 item measure (e.g. “It is okay for some people to have better lives if they earned it”) with Likert response options ranging from 1 = “Strongly Disagree” to 7 = “Strongly Agree” (α = .76, M = 4.55, SD = 1.16)
+Participants completed the Support for Meritocracy scale (Horberg, 2010), a five-item measure (e.g. “It is okay for some people to have better lives if they earned it”) with Likert response options ranging from 1 = “Strongly Disagree” to 7 = “Strongly Agree” (α = .76, M = 4.55, SD = 1.16)